-Just completed in 2013 are two new residential housing options, San Francisco Hall and de Nobili Hall.
+Built in 2013 are two newer residential housing options, San Francisco Hall and de Nobili Hall.
 San Francisco Hall is Loyola's first green residence hall and is Gold-LEED certified and de Nobili is pending Silver-LEED certification.

 If you are a visiting intern looking for housing please review our Intern Housing Page

 Book a Room

 To view availability and secure your housing, click here

 If you are interested in housing for over 30 days please view our 2016 SUMMER INTERN HOUSING APPLICATION

 If you are interested in viewing our individual or group rates, click here.